greatclock/excel_to_scriptableobject/README.md

 - rich_key (single element)

 - rich_key1,rich_key2,rich_key3

 - [rich_key1,rich_key2,rich_key3]

 **NOTE :**

 - All identifiers representing array are in format types, type[] or [type].

 - A comma is used to separate elements when necessary.

 - When multi elements is needed, square brackets are recommended in case of number format issue in Excel.

 ## Other Features

 - **Use Hash String** : Collect all strings in the xlsx file and store them in a string array, in order to optimize asset storage when multiple duplicated strings exist in xlsx file.

 - **Hide Asset Properties** : If NOT checked, all serialized properties and their values will be shown in Inspector window when data asset file is selected in Project window.
 If checked, all the serialized properties will be hidden to prevent from being modified in Unity Editor.

 - **Public Items Getter** : If checked, a method will be generated to retrieve all data in each sheet.

 - **Compress Color into Integer** : Compress color into 32 bit integer, in order to optimize color storage.
 You'll always get a UnityEngine.Color when you retrieve value of a color property.

 - **Treat Unknown Types as Enum** : If checked, you can define a enum type in sheets.
 If a enum type is necessary, just fill the type field with enum type you need to define, and fill its data column with the enum values that needed.
 The enum type in generated C-Sharp code will exactly contains all the enum values that exists in your columns with the enum type.

 - **Generate ToString Meghod** : If checked, a ToString method will be generated to override its base.
 It's easy to make your data item readable when Debug Log to console.

 - In xlsx file, sheets with name that starts with '#' will be ignored.

 - In xlsx file, sheets with name that starts with '.' will be treated as internal datas that cannot be retrieved externally by calling Get method.

 - Sheets with the name matches {SheetName}, [SheetName], SheetName{}, SheetName[] will be treated as key-to-multi-value sheet.
 By calling corresponding Get method, you'll get all the items that have the specific id or key.

-- In xlsx file, if the key of a data item of a valid sheet is empty or '-', the item will not be serialized.
+- In xlsx file, if the key of a data item of a valid sheet is empty or '-' or starts with '#', the item will not be serialized.
 But if the item contains an enum value, the enum value will be used.
 If the item contains an id of nested sheet, then the nested sheet item will be mark as used.

+- Enum type in your project is available.
+You should input the full enum type name, including namespace and enum name, into the cell where field type lays.
+And enum value name is used to fill the data of the field.
+Enum type should be decleared in namespace.
+Enum type decleared in class is invalid.

 - In management window, if an Excel item has its xlsx file specified, then the 'Open' button is available.
 By clicking this button, the xlsx file will be opened.
 By shift-holding and clicking the button, the folder that contains the xlsx file will be shown in explorer.

+- In management window, if you double click on "Script Directory" or "Asset Directory", the script & asset object in your project will be highlighted.
+If the script & asset do not exist, the folder will be highlighted.

 - Global configurations and managed xlsxs with their configurations will be stored in 'ProjectSettings/ExcelToScriptableObjectSettings.asset' in json format.
 It's easy for version control, and manually editing is OK.
 When editing manually, make sure it keeps the accurate json format.

+- Rules can be established by writing code in Editor folder to filter or rename fields in specified sheet.

 ## FAQs